Padraic79/AutomationProjects/selenium-projects/Selenium_Getting_Started_Guide.md

-# Selenium Portfolio: Getting Started Guide
+# Selenium Projects: Getting Started Guide

 This guide explains, step by step, how your Selenium automation project is set up, what each file does, and how it fits into a professional automation workflow.
 It is designed for beginners and is suitable for sharing with employers.